Haute Living: Distribution model

 Haute Living is distributed to flights on private jets and direct-mailed to subscribers in the United States.
 Internationally, the magazine is placed in private airports, building lobbies, and luxury hotels.

 Demographics

-The median age of a Haute Living reader is slightly over 49 years of age with over 96% owning their primary residence with an average value of over $10 million.
+The median age of an Haute Living reader is slightly over 49 years of age with over 96% owning their primary residence with an average value of over $10 million.